 Austin College seeks to keep quality education affordable for qualified students.
 Our annual costs are offset by a financial assistance program that includes grants, scholarships, loans, and work-study.

 Interested in a more detailed list of charges?
-View the Business Office page of Student Charges.
+View the Business Office page of Student Charges for 2019-2020.

 - Official Payments is an outside company that enables payment of the remaining balance after aid for the semester.
-The amount of the application fee will depend on the number of installments per semester: $25.00 application fee for 1 – 4 installments and $35.00 fee for 5 – 8 installments.
+The amount of the application fee will depend on the number of installments per semester: $25.00 application fee for 3-4 monthly installments per semester.
 Details are available from the Business Office at 903.813.2448.

-- A non-need-based “family contribution” loan, such as the Federal Direct Unsubsidized Stafford Loan, the Federal Parent Loan for Undergraduate Students (PLUS), the College Access Loan (CAL), Premier Signature Loan or some combination of these can be used to meet a student’s balance owed.
-Your total eligibility for these loans should be indicated on your Award Letter.
-All of these loans have low interest rates and may have insurance and origination fees.
-Since repayment may extend for up to ten years making payments quite manageable, these non-need-based loans should enable you and your family to meet the costs involved in a manner that will not be overly burdensome.
-When you accept one of these awards on your Award Letter, you will be sent notification at a later date about the process for obtaining the funds.
+- A non-need-based “family contribution” loan, such as the Federal Direct Unsubsidized Stafford Loan, the Federal Direct Parent Loan for Undergraduate Students (PLUS), the College Access Loan (CAL), other private alternative loan options or some combination of these can be used to meet a student’s balance owed.
+Your total eligibility for these loans should be indicated on your financial aid award notification or can be seen on Financial Aid Self-Service through Web Hopper.
+All of these loans have low interest rates and may have origination fees.
+Since repayment may extend for up to ten years making payments quite manageable, these non-need-based loans should enable you and your family to meet the costs in a manner that will not be overly burdensome.
+When you accept one of these awards on your Financial Aid Self-Service, you will be given further instructions on the process for obtaining the funds.
 For more information, contact the Office of Financial Aid.